eic/tutorial-reconstruction-algorithms/_episodes/03-implementation.md

 ### Get tracks

-The reconstructed charged particle tracks are stored as a `edm4eic::ReconstructedParticleCollection`.
+The reconstructed charged particle tracks are stored as `edm4eic::ReconstructedParticleCollection`.
 The collection is accessed by:

 `auto rc_particles = static_cast<const edm4eic::ReconstructedParticleCollection*>(event->GetCollectionBase("ReconstructedChargedParticles"));`

 ### Get associations

-The truth and reconstructed particle associations are stored as a `edm4eic::MCRecoParticleAssociationCollection`.
+The truth and reconstructed particle associations are stored as `edm4eic::MCRecoParticleAssociationCollection`.
 The collection is accessed by:

 `auto rc_particles_assoc = static_cast<const edm4eic::MCRecoParticleAssociationCollection*>(event->GetCollectionBase("ReconstructedChargedParticleAssociations"));`

-Associations between truth particles and calorimeter clusters are stored as a `MCRecoClusterParticleAssociationCollection`.
+Associations between truth particles and calorimeter clusters are stored as `MCRecoClusterParticleAssociationCollection`.
 There is a separate collection for each calorimeter.
 For example, the collection for the backward endcap electromagnetic calorimeter is accessed by:

-`mc_cluster_assoc = static_cast<const edm4eic::MCRecoClusterParticleAssociationCollection*>(event->GetCollectionBase("EcalEndcapNClusterAssociations"));`
+`auto mc_cluster_assoc = static_cast<const edm4eic::MCRecoClusterParticleAssociationCollection*>(event->GetCollectionBase("EcalEndcapNClusterAssociations"));`

 ### Get clusters

+The calorimeter clusters are stored as `edm4eic::ClusterCollection`.
+As with the associations, there is a separate collection for each calorimeter.
+For example, the collection for the backward endcap electromagnetic calorimeter is accessed by:

+`auto clust = static_cast<const edm4eic::ClusterCollection*>(event->GetCollectionBase("EcalEndcapNClusters"));`

-We access the calorimeter clusters themselves through the association:
+However, we can also access the calorimeter clusters directly from the association:

 `auto clust = mc_cluster_assoc.getRec();`